 Prepare a crate or a box for the injured animal.
 Line the bottom with a sheet or non-looping towel so that the animal can stand without sliding around.

 In most cases, throwing a towel or sheet over the animal works well; this helps contain/restrain the animal, and also covers its eyes, which helps reduce stress.
 Wearing protective gloves, pick up the animal and move into the transport container.
-Use extra caution when assisting mammals [see below for info on rabies].
+Use extra caution when assisting mammals [see separate pages for information on rabies vector species].

 Secure the container so that the animal cannot escape.
 If using a cardboard box, make sure flaps are secured with duct tape.